Nerve blocks, or neural blockades, are procedures that can help prevent or manage

 Other uses for nerve blocks

-the reason for your pain, where it is located, and how to best treat it.
+for your pain, where it is located, and how to best treat it.

 Risks of nerve blocks